Best self-charging hybrid cars of 2023

 Best self-charging hybrids 2023 - Honda Jazz

-Pros: Magic Seats, magic e:HEV system
+Pros: Magic Seats, magic e:HEV system, great mpg

-Cons: people will ask if it came with a free bus pass
+Cons: People will ask if it came with a free bus pass

 If you need a small car with a lot of space inside, the Honda Jazz is a great place to start.
 Clever Magic Seats and a 1.5-litre e:HEV hybrid engine give you practicality and efficiency in a very compact package, and we promise you’ll be pleasantly surprised about how perky it is to drive.

-Read our Honda Jazz review
+To find out more read our full Honda Jazz review

 View Honda Jazz lease deals VIEW OFFER